Human skull symbolism: Religion

 Skull art is found in depictions of some Hindu Gods.
 Shiva has been depicted as carrying skull.
 Goddess Chamunda is described as wearing a garland of severed heads or skulls (Mundamala).
 Kedareshwara Temple, Hoysaleswara Temple, Chennakeshava Temple, Lakshminarayana Temple are some of the Hindu temples that include sculptures of skulls and Goddess Chamunda.
-The temple of Kali is veneered with skulls, but the goddess Kali offers life through the welter of blood.

-In Vajrayana Buddhist iconography, skull symbolism is often used in depictions of wrathful deities and of dakinis.

-In some Korean life replacement narratives, a person discovers an abandoned skull and worships it.
-The skull later gives advice on how to cheat the gods of death and prevent an early death.

 Political symbol

 A skull was worn as a trophy on the belt of the Lombard king Alboin, it was a constant grim triumph over his old enemy, and he drank from it.
 In the same way a skull is a warning when it decorates the palisade of a city, or deteriorates on a pike at a Traitor's Gate.
 The Skull Tower, with the embedded skulls of Serbian rebels, was built in 1809 on the highway near Niš, Serbia, as a stark political warning from the Ottoman government.
 In this case the skulls are the statement: that the current owner had the power to kill the former.
 "Drinking out of a skull the blood of slain (sacrificial) enemies is mentioned by Ammianus and Livy, and Solinus describes the Irish custom of bathing the face in the blood of the slain and drinking it."
 The rafters of a traditional Jívaro medicine house in Peru, or in New Guinea.

-When the skull appears in Nazi SS insignia, the death's-head (Totenkopf) represents loyalty unto death.

-Holidays

-Skulls and skeletons are the main symbol of the Day of the Dead, a Mexican holiday.
-Skull-shaped decorations called calaveras are a common sight during the festivities.

 Other uses

 When tattooed on the forearm its apotropaic power is thought to help an outlaw biker cheat death.

-The skull and crossbones signify "Poison" when they appear on a glass bottle containing a white powder, or any container in general.

-The skull that is often engraved or carved on the head of early New England tombstones might be merely a symbol of mortality, but the skull is also often backed by an angelic pair of wings, lofting mortality beyond its own death.

-In pop culture

 Skulls and memento mori, as for example the diamond-studded skull For the Love of God by Damien Hirst, have become a popular trend in pop culture.

-In fashion

 Skulls have been also found on clothing items for men, women and children.
 Some sources credited Alexander McQueen for introducing skulls as a fashion trend with stylized skulls, starting with skull-decorated bags and scarves.
 The trend is extant by the early 2010s.